Skip to the content

 Results

-The Implantation Clinic is a new concept introduced by Professor Macklon at the University of Copenhagen in 2017 and now at the London Women's Clinic.
+The Implantation Clinic is a new concept introduced by Professor Macklon at the University of Copenhagen in 2017 and now at London Women's Clinic.
 The tests used have been shown in published studies to provide information that can guide further treatment and improve clinical outcomes.
-Patients attending the clinic in Copenhagen are achieving pregnancy rates of around 40% after attending the clinic.
+Patients who attended the clinic when it was first established in Copenhagen achieved pregnancy rates of around 40% after attending the clinic.

 Meet the implantation clinic team